Will Smith Player Props: Dodgers vs. Giants

 Will Smith At The Plate

-- Among qualified hitters in MLB, his batting average ranks 21st, his on-base percentage ranks fourth, and he is 15th in the league in slugging.
+- Among qualified hitters, he ranks 25th in batting average, while his on-base percentage ranks seventh and he is 16th in slugging.

-- Smith will look to extend his four-game hitting streak.
-He's batting .250 with one homer during his last outings.
+- In 66.0% of his 50 games this season, Smith has picked up at least one hit.
+He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.